 Although first skeptical of the probability of Parkinson’s being uncovered through odor, he was open to additional exploration after finding out about the results dogs were having in identifying the odor of cancer in patients.
 Next, he developed a way to assess her abilities, by giving her a random assortment of t-shirts – half of which had been worn by someone clinically diagnosed with Parkinson’s, and the other half by those without the disease – and her accuracy rate was remarkable.
 As a matter of fact, she missed the mark on only one of the t-shirts, worn by someone without Parkinson’s, but who actually was later determined to have the disease as well.

 Kunath says, “Imagine a society where you could detect such a devastating condition before it’s causing problems and then prevent the problems from even occurring.”
 Dr. Thomas Hummel of the Technical University of Dresden’s Smell & Taste Clinic, adds that even though the idea is fascinating, there are still several questions to first resolve.

-Parkinson’s disease, together with a variety of other chronic health issues, can be more successfully managed with the assistance of a home care provider like CareWorks Health Services, the top providers of senior home care in Huntington Beach and the surrounding area.
+Parkinson’s disease, together with a variety of other chronic health issues, can be more successfully managed with the assistance of a home care provider like CareWorks Health Services.
+As one of the top home health agencies in Huntington Beach and the surrounding area, local families have trusted CareWorks Health Services since 2010.
 Contact us online or give us a call at (949) 859-4700 to find out more.